kaygorodov/kaygorodov.github.io/_posts/2014-02-21-extjs-django-rest-framework-root-element.md

 <script src="https://gist.github.com/kaygorodov/9121799.js"></script>

-Additionally, I don't want to receive such root element in my test, in order to achieve it I use the following TestCase:
+Additionally, I don't want to have such root element when I work with DRF in my tests, in order to achieve it, I use the following TestCase:

 <script src="https://gist.github.com/kaygorodov/9122205.js"></script>